NASA-NAVO/AWS_servicemon/README.md

 and updating it several times as the code evolves, the manual approach can become quite taxing.

+The real difference between using the cloud for jobs like this and using your own machines is not in the programming but in the cost model.
+When you buy your own machines the cost is up-front; after that you are already committed and might as well use those machines as fully as you can.
+On the cloud, resources are incremental, so the primary concern is to structure jobs so as to use machines in as brief a set of increments as possible and turn them "off" in between.

-There are two levels of automation that we can use.
+There are two levels of automation that we can use to achieve this control.
 AWS provides a set of command-line tools (called the AWS CLI) that can be incorporated into general shell scripts.
 These are quite complete.
 They are written in Python and are based on a lower-level Python library which can itself be used directly.
+For full control, this is the approach to take.

 This library is called "boto3" (more accurately, both boto3 and AWS CLI are built on "botocore").
 It allows us to fully programs the interaction, with exception